canonical/oci-factory/README.md

 Maintainers can use the OCI Factory's CLI Client to interact with the OCI Factory.
 The CLI Client is a Go module at [src/cli-client](src/cli-client).

-Here's what you should do and know before you use the CLI Client to trigger the first build of your image:
+Here's what you should do and know before you use the CLI Client:

-1. you are onboard as a Maintainer, and have received your token to the CLI Client;
+1. you **must** already be an onboarded Maintainer and have had significant interactions with the OCI Factory (via PRs).
+Why is that?
+To use this client you'll be granted write permissions to the repository, and thus you'll have escalated rights when compared to a regular Maintainer - with great power comes great maintainability,
 2. each use of the CLI Client **must** only target one version of an OCI image, i.e. you can ask the OCI Factory to build one version of the image, upload and release it to GHCR, Docker Hub, and ECR with different tracks, risks and EOL with